-R# Compliance with NERC's VSL Guidelines Guideline 1 Guideline 2 Guideline 3 Guideline 4 R9.
+R# Compliance with NERC's VSL Guidelines Guideline 1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language Guideline 3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement Guideline 4 Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations R9 R8 .
 Meets NERC's VSL guidelines.
-The proposed requirement is new and there are no comparable VSLs.
-The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
-The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with the requirement.
-The VSL is based on a single violation and not cumulative violations.
+There is an incremental aspect to the The proposed requirement is new and there are no comparable VSLs.
+The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with The VSL is based on a single violation and not cumulative violations.